LakshminarayananG/LakshminarayananG/README.md

 **Some things about me:**
 - 🔭 I’m currently working on :Software Test Automation and passionate about Automation, Data Analytics & Internet of things
-- 🌱 I wish to be : An SDET
 - 🤔 I’m willing to help with : Automation challenges
 - 💬 Ask me about **Web, Mobile & API Automation & Framework**
 - 🌍 I am mostly active on **LinkedIn & Twitter**